onstage2426/fuzor/README.md

 Fuzor is a dependency-free full-text search library for PHP.
 It tokenises your documents, stores an inverted index in a single SQLite file, and scores results with Okapi BM25 — no external services required.

-- BM25 ranked search with automatic typo tolerance and boolean modes
+- BM25 ranked search with automatic typo tolerance
+- Boolean search with AND / OR / NOT operators
-- Faceted search — filter by attribute values and compute per-value counts
+- Faceted filtering and per-value counts
-- Search-as-you-type prefix matching
+- Search-as-you-type prefix matching and phrase search
 - Stopword filtering and Snowball stemming for 62 languages
-- Snippet extraction and result highlighting
+- Result highlighting and snippet extraction
 - One SQLite file per index — zero infrastructure

 ## Installation